 Cats are very good breeders.
-During most of the year, female cats (queens) show signs of being on heat for about 1 week in every 2 - 3 weeks.
-Signs of being on heat (or ‘calling) include miaowing constantly, rolling around on the floor and restlessness.
+During most of the year, female cats (queens) show signs of being on heat for about 1 week in every 2 to 3 weeks.
+Signs of being on heat (or "calling") include meowing constantly, rolling around on the floor and restlessness.
 A lot of young cats are presented to the veterinarian for the operation because this behaviour is very annoying!

-The medical reasons for spaying before puberty, around 5 - 6 months of age, include avoiding infection of the uterus (pyometra) that can become a surgical emergency, and it also significantly reduces the incidence of breast cancer (mammary neoplasia).
+The medical reasons for speying before puberty, around 5 to 6 months of age, include avoiding infection of the uterus (pyometra) that can become a surgical emergency, and it also significantly reduces the incidence of breast cancer (mammary neoplasia).
 Spaying your cat also prevents unwanted litters.
-Some vets will recommend earlier desexing from 12 - 16 weeks of age.
+Some vets will recommend earlier desexing from 12 to 16 weeks of age.
 It is best to ask your own vet and be guided by their preference.

 Why should I have my male cat castrated?

-Entire (not desexed) male cats develop masculine traits, such as urine marking and defending their territory.
+Entire (undesexed) male cats develop masculine traits, such as urine marking and defending their territory.
 The urine of male cats has a particularly strong odour, and they mark their territory by spraying.
-Spraying is different from urination – cats stand and emit small amounts of urine onto (usually) vertical surfaces, while shaking their tail and treading with the front feet.
+Spraying is different from urination – cats stand and emit small amounts of urine onto mostly vertical surfaces, while shaking their tail and treading with the front feet.

-To establish and defend their territory, cats will fight for dominance.
+To establish and defend their territory, male cats will fight for dominance.
 They can sustain wounds that become infected, and that often form abscesses that require veterinary attention.
-They are also at risk of contracting viruses such as Feline Immunodeficiency Virus (feline AIDS) and Feline Leukaemia Virus, both of which can result in fatal illness.
+They are also at risk of contracting viruses such as Feline Immunodeficiency Virus (FIV or Feline AIDS) and Feline Leukaemia Virus (FeLV), both of which can result in fatal illness.

-As they successfully establish their territory, they seek to enlarge it, roaming further away from home, and are therefore more at risk of being hit by cars, or other misadventures.
+As male cats successfully establish their territory, they seek to increase it, roaming further away from home, and are therefore more at risk of being hit by cars, or other misadventures.

-Male cats should be desexed (or neutered) before they reach puberty.
-The recommended age is around 5 - 6 months.
-Some vets will recommend earlier desexing from 12 - 16 weeks of age.
-It is best to ask your own vet and be guided by their preference.
+Male cats should be desexed before they reach puberty.
+The recommended age is around 5 to 6 months.
+Some vets will recommend earlier desexing from 12 to 16 weeks of age.
+It is best to ask your own vet and be guided by their recommendations.

 What does the operation involve?

-Your cat will undergo a short general anaesthetic and will stay in hospital usually just for the day, or sometimes overnight, depending on the recovery from anaesthesia.
-A pre-anaesthetic blood test helps to reduce anaesthetic risk.
-It measures levels of kidney and liver enzymes, which is where anaesthetic drugs are metabolised, as well as blood sugar, and red and white blood cells.
+Your cat will undergo a short general anaesthetic and will stay in hospital usually just for the day, or sometimes overnight, depending on their recovery from anaesthesia.
+A pre-anaesthetic blood test will often be recommended by your vet in order to reduce anaesthetic risk.
+The test measures levels of kidney and liver enzymes, which is where anaesthetic drugs are metabolised, as well as blood sugar, and red and white blood cells.

-The spay operation involves in incision in the midline of the abdomen, and after the ovaries and uterus are removed, stitches are placed in the muscle and the skin.
+The spey operation involves in incision in the midline of the cat's abdomen, and after the ovaries and uterus are removed, stitches are placed in the muscle and the skin.